wellspringcp/wellspring/04-suffrage/04-suffrage-apologia.md

 For indepagents which labour but don't pay rent, they have voluntarily given up their vote.

+Indepagents which rent more than one natures, or natures lords which own more than one natures shall still only have one vote in any electoral contest.

 ### Agency

 ### Terms offices